Kan5661/Fishgame/README.md

 # About the game
 player grows in size as they increase in score, bigger fish can eat you and thats it.

+# to-do list
+animating the player fish
+more sounds
+the bigger non-player fishes can also eat other smaller non-player fishes